jakubholynet/puppet-module-postgresql/README.md

       owner => "bloguser",
     }

+You can than connect to it with `psql -U bloguser blog` (password not required).

 Note that you'll need to define a global search path for the `exec` resource to make the `postgresql::database` resource function properly.
 This should ideally be placed in `manifests/site.pp`: